soulmachines/sm-web-component/README.md

 Copy the `.env.template` file and rename it to `.env`.

+### Using the correct node version

+Most of the team uses (nvm)[https://github.com/nvm-sh/nvm], which allows you to switch node versions quickly.
+You can see what node version to use by looking at our `.nvmrc` file.

+You can setup your terminal to switch node versions automatically based on the node version.
+The docs have (illustrate)[https://github.com/nvm-sh/nvm#deeper-shell-integration]how to do it.
+If you don't want to setup automatic switching and you use `nvm`, you can type `nvm use` and it will switch to the correct node version.
+You'll see the automatic node switching working when you navigate into the folder.
+A message will appear "Now using node v16.14.2 (npm v8.5.0)".
+If you see something like this "You need to run "nvm install 16.14.2" to install it before using it." you'll need to run the command to install the node version.

 ### Connecting via an API Key

 When working locally you'll need an api key to connect to a digital person.